CapacitorSet/box-js/README.md

 ## Flags

 <!--START_FLAGS-->
+--help (Boolean): Show the help text and quit

---version (Boolean): Show the package version
+--version (Boolean): Show the package version and quit

+--license (Boolean): Show the license and quit

 --debug (Boolean): Die when an emulation error occurs, even in "batch mode"